Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

-As the present work can be seen as a continuation of the work \cite{HL22}, which provides a proof of Theorem \ref{thm2} in the Anderson case $\bA = 0$, let us comment on some minor technical improvements.
-The work \cite{HL22} builds on an earlier result by Labbé \cite{Lab19}, who constructed the operator $H = -\Delta + \xi$ through its resolvent $S_a = (H + a)^{-1}$ for sufficiently large parameters $a > 0$.
-This approach defines a map $q \mapsto S_a(q)$ from the space of models $\ccM$ to the space of bounded operators.
-However, since one must fix $a > 0$ a priori and $S_a$ is only well-defined when $a \ge a_0(q)$ for some $a_0(q)$ depending on the model $q$, the map $S_a$ is only continuous on the subspace $\ccM_a = \{q \in \ccM: a_0(q) \leq a\}$ of models.
-As a consequence, proving probabilistic properties of the eigenvalues requires arguments conditional on the event $E_a = \{Q \in \ccM_a\}$, which is not of full probability.
-On the other hand, \cite[Proposition 2.6]{HL22} only proved a partial large deviation estimate for sets of the form $(-\infty, m)$ with $m \in \R$, while a full large deviation principle should also be true.
-The reason for which a full LDP was not obtained there is that the eigenvalues $\lambda$ of $H$ and those $\mu$ of $S_a$ are related by $\lambda = \mu^{-1} - a$, which is not continuous at $\mu = 0$, and therefore the contraction principle is not directly applicable.
-In contrast, the construction in the present work defines the semigroup $R_t(q)$ for every instance of $q \in \ccM$ and is continuous on all of $\ccM$.
-Moreover, the operator $R_t(q)$ is automatically positive and its eigenvalues $\mu$ are related to those $\lambda$ of $H$ by the formula $\lambda = -\frac{1}{t} \log(\mu)$, which is a continuous function on $\R_+$.
-Consequently, we are able to establish a full large deviation principle for $\lambda$ (Proposition \ref{prop:LDP}).\\
+As the present work can be seen as a continuation of the work \cite{HL23}, which provides a proof of Theorem \ref{thm2} in the Anderson case $\bA = 0$, let us comment on some minor technical improvements.
+The work \cite{HL23} builds on an earlier result by Labbé \cite{Lab19}, who constructed the operator $H = -\Delta + \xi$ through its resolvent $S_a = (H + a)^{-1}$ for sufficiently large parameters $a > 0$.
+In that approach, the operator $S_a(q)$ is constructed for $a \ge a_0(q)$, where the threshold $a_0(q)$ depends on the model $q$ (the family $(S_a(q))_a$ can subsequently be extended to all $a > -\lambda_1(q)$ by the resolvent identity).
+However, since no single parameter $a$ is admissible for all models $q \in \ccM$ simultaneously, for any fixed $a$ the map $q \mapsto S_a(q)$ is only known to be continuous on the subspace $\ccM_a = \{q \in \ccM: a_0(q) \leq a\}$ of models.
+As a consequence, probabilistic properties of the eigenvalues could only be proved conditionally on the event $E_a = \{Q \in \ccM_a\}$, which is not of full probability; this explains in part why \cite[Proposition 2.6]{HL23} only obtained a partial large deviation estimate for sets of the form $(-\infty, m)$ with $m \in \R$, while a full large deviation principle should also be true.
+In contrast, the semigroup approach adopted in the present work involves no such threshold: the operator $P_t(q)$ is constructed for every instance $q \in \ccM$, and the map $q \mapsto P_t(q)$ is continuous on all of $\ccM$.
+Moreover, the operator $P_t(q)$ is positive by construction, so that for each fixed $n$, its $n$-th eigenvalue $\mu_n(q) = e^{-t\lambda_n(q)}$ is strictly positive and, by continuity in $q$, locally bounded away from $0$; the composition with the function $\mu \mapsto -\frac{1}{t}\log(\mu)$, which is continuous on $(0, \infty)$, therefore poses no problem, and each eigenvalue $\lambda_n$ depends continuously on $q \in \ccM$.
+Consequently, we are able to establish a full large deviation principle for $\lambda_1$ (Proposition \ref{prop:LDP}).\\